emc-mongoose/mongoose-storage-driver-pravega/README.md

 ### 4.1.2.
 Read

-**Note**:
-> Pravega storage doesn't support reading the events in the random order.
-So the `item-input-file` configuration option
+Not supported.
+The Pravega storage doesn't support reading the events in the random order.
-> couldn't be used also.
-The only way to specify the items (events) to read is a scope + stream (`item-input-path` in
-> Mongoose terms)

-1. Get an `EventStreamReader<ByteBuffer>` instance
-2. Read the next event using the method `readNextEvent` using some very small timeout (check if 0 is possible)

-There is also another option, called `storage-driver-read-timeoutMillis`.
-Pravega documentation says it only works when there is no available event in the stream. `readNextEvent()` will block for the specified time in ms. So, in theory 0 and 1 should work just fine.
-They do not.
-In practice, this value should be somewhere between 100 and 2000 ms (2000 is Pravega default value).

 ### 4.1.3.
 Update